Recitative: three top tips

 Recitative moves the plot along and is one of the most exciting features in an opera.
 If you’re looking to improve your skills in Italian recitative, keep these three top tips from our coaches in mind.

-Pacing is key.
-Consider the trajectory of each section: is there a particular point that the rhythm of the music or text is driving towards, or that the content of the words, or perhaps the harmony, indicates is a highpoint?
-Know where each section is headed, and you’ll create more excitement for the audience and give more structure for your continuo player to work with.
+Consider the trajectory of each section: is there a particular point that the rhythm of the music or text is driving towards, or that the meaning of the words, or perhaps the harmony, indicates is a highpoint?
+If you know where each section is headed, you’ll create more excitement for the audience and give more structure for your continuo player to work with.

 Keen to know more?

-If you’d like to develop your skills in Italian recitative, why not attend one of our biannual Art of Italian Recitative weekends?
-They include one-to-one coaching sessions focusing on diction, expression and phrasing, and the preparation and performance of well-known recitative opera scenes to put your learning into practice.
-Find out more here.
+If you’d like to develop your skills in Italian recitative, why not attend one of our Art of Italian Recitative workshops?
+They provide an opportunity to: